 Many car repair shops can repaint your vehicle, but a large fee will be charged for this service.
 If you want to make a beautiful new look for your car, but you don't want to spend more money, then painting by yourself may be a good choice.
-This will require some knowledge of automotive paint types and mixing methods.
+This will require some knowledge of automotive spray paint gun and mixing methods.
 However, with the basic knowledge, this smooth new coating will not be too far away.

 Buy a mixing bucket or cup.
 It's worth buying containers that are specifically designed to mix car paint.
 They not only tolerate the re-use of irritating chemicals better, but also have markings, which are valuable when measuring paint.